bulrog/cistev2-app/README.md

     D/check: openCV ok

-#How to setup download of data from firestore:
+# How to setup download of data from firestore:

-Create a project in firebase and generate as mentioned the key to access the project and add it at the root of this project.
+Create a project in firebase and generate as mentioned the key to access the project and add it at the root of the app folder.

 Then change the security rule for the storage: